Celebrating the RBC 21 Under 21 Award Winners: Meet the Young Leaders Shaping Our Future

 Daniela Valenzuela Neto (She/Her)

 Daniela Valenzuela Neto, a passionate advocate for social justice and youth empowerment, is profoundly influenced by her Peruvian and Brazilian heritage.
-Raised by parents who overcame significant adversities—her father escaping economic challenges in Brazil and her mother fleeing violence in Peru—Daniela learned the importance of family and community from an early age.
+Raised by parents who overcame significant adversities—her father seeking a better life away from economic challenges in Brazil and her mother finding safety from violence in Peru—Daniela learned the importance of family and community from an early age.

 Currently a third-year Bachelor of Public Affairs and Policy Management student at Carleton University, Daniela tackles global issues like poverty and socio-economic disparities.
 Her advocacy includes raising awareness for youth homelessness with the 360 Experience, supporting climate finance legislation through an internship with Senator Rosa Galvez, and working as a student policy analyst at Indigenous Services Canada.
 As a Communications Advisor at Young Diplomats of Canada and co-chair of Carleton’s BPAPM case competition, she empowers youth and promotes inclusive policy-making to drive meaningful change.